bubroz/clipscribe/docs/README.md

 # ClipScribe Documentation

-*Last Updated: June 28, 2025*
+*Last Updated: June 29, 2025*
 *Related: [Main README](../README.md)*

-Welcome to the comprehensive documentation for **ClipScribe** - a video intelligence collector and triage analyst designed for reliable, cost-effective intelligence extraction from video content.
+Welcome to the ClipScribe documentation!
+This directory contains comprehensive guides for using and developing ClipScribe.

 ## 🎯 Strategic Positioning (v2.18.3)